bandframework/surmise/docs/samplers.rst

 information is provided so that users can determine which sampler they would like to use and how to configure it for their needs.

-.. autofunction:: surmise.utilitiesmethods.metropolis_hastings.sampler
+.. autofunction:: surmise.utilitiesmethods.sample_with_metropolis_hastings
-.. autofunction:: surmise.utilitiesmethods.LMC.sampler
+.. autofunction:: surmise.utilitiesmethods.sample_with_LMC
-.. autofunction:: surmise.utilitiesmethods.PTLMC.sampler
+.. autofunction:: surmise.utilitiesmethods.sample_with_PTLMC